BMI Licensing: Fines, Legality, and More

 Other Organizations

 For decades, businesses purchased licenses through PROs like BMI for a license fee in order to play music in their establishment.
 This system has worked well, and BMI and other PROs have kept access to these license purchases convenient by using online purchasing or toll-free phone support.
-However, in a world where listening to music is increasingly dominated by streaming services, you likely want that level of convenience for your business – access to playlists you don’t have to think about or the ability to build a playlist from multiple PROs catalogues.
-Fortunately, there are commercial or business-focused music streaming services that can help you gain access not just to BMI’s catalogue, but to songs in several other catalogues as well.
+However, in a world where listening to music is increasingly dominated by streaming services, you likely want that level of convenience for your business – access to playlists you don’t have to think about or the ability to build a playlist from multiple PROs catalogs.
+Fortunately, there are commercial or business-focused music streaming services that can help you gain access not just to BMI’s catalog, but to songs in several other catalogs as well.

 Sources